marcinduma/LTRCLD-2557/docs/use-case1.md

 !!!
 Note

-    After EC2 instance startup it may take some time for CNC to change security group to correct one.
+    After EC2 instance startup it may take some time for CNC to change security group to correct one, corresponding to EPG.
 If no selector is matched, EC2 will be assigned to default Cloud Network Controller Secuirty Group will all traffic denied.

 ### 3. Azure Virtual Machine creation